HaxeFoundation/code-cookbook/assets/content/cookbook/Macros/include-file-next-to-module-file.md

 }
 ```

-If you dislike decorating all your components with the `@:buid` metadata; you can also create an interface, add the metadata on that and implement the interface, as demonstrated here:
+If you dislike decorating all your components with the `@:build` metadata; you can also create an interface, add the metadata on that and implement the interface, as demonstrated here:

 ```haxe
 class MyComponent implements IComponent {